-On June 7 1968, exactly 50 years ago today, ‘De werelden van Escher‘ (The worlds of Escher), the first Dutch retrospective exhibition of M.C.
-Escher, opened in the ‘Gemeentemuseum’ in The Hague.
-It was motivated by Eschers 70th birthday, on June 17.
-It certainly wasn’t his first exhibition but it was the first time an important art museum, on its own initiative, would show a retrospective of his work.
-Approached both from an art history perspective and from Eschers personal systematics.
+On 7 June 1968, exactly 50 years ago today, ‘De werelden van Escher‘ (‘The Worlds of M.C.
+Escher’), the first Dutch retrospective exhibition of M.C.
+Escher, opened in the Gemeentemuseum in The Hague.
+It marked the occasion of Escher’s 70th birthday, on 17 June.
+It certainly was not his first exhibition but it was the first time an important art museum, of its own accord, was exhibiting a retrospective of his work.
+Approached both from an art history perspective and from Escher’s personal systematics.

 Dutch newspaper ‘NRC’:

-And ‘De Volkskrant’:
+And in newspaper ‘De Volkskrant’:

 “A man of science feels a sense of awe, seeks to understand, proceeds to analyse; an artist feels a sense of wonder, allows the object of that wonder to rest in his open hand and transforms it into a inspired image.
 The rare thing about Escher is that his wonder stems from the highest order, a crystal, and that it confirms and explains this order artistically and visually.
 Out of this encounter an artistic life’s work has grown which is decidedly unique in the world.”

 He had to turn 70 to get there, but Escher was finally being taken seriously as a graphic artist by a large audience.

 A selection of Dutch newspaper articles that appeared in response to the exhibition.